-Highlights of our corporate governance include:

-1 Named 2017 North American utility with the best corporate governance for 2nd consecutive year by Ethical Boardroom publication

-- 1 Implemented majority voting in uncontested elections of directors - 1 A majority (i.e., 8 out of 14) directors are not affiliated with our controlling shareholder, Iberdrola, S.A. - Refreshed Corporate Governance System reflecting best practices with clarity, consistency and alignment 1 - Robust shareholder engagement program 1 - Majority independent compensation, nominating and corporate governance committee 1 - Audit and compliance committee comprised of all independent members 1 - 1 Unaffiliated committee of directors not affiliated with Iberdrola, S.A. responsible for, among other things, approving all transactions entered into between us and Iberdrola, S.A. and its affiliates - 1 Independent director to lead regular executive sessions of non-management and independent directors - Annual board and committee self-assessment 1 - Annual evaluation by an independent third party of the board, audit and compliance committee, 1 compensation, nominating and corporate governance committee, and principal subsidiary governance bodies - No poison pill 1 - Annual election of directors (i.e., no staggered board) 1
+Highlights of our corporate governance include: Recognized as one of the World's Most Ethical Companies® for 2019 Earned the Compliance Leader Verification certification from the Ethisphere Institute, a third party verification of its ethics and compliance program Named company with the "best corporate governance" in the USA for 2019 by World Finance magazine Majority voting in uncontested elections of directors A majority (i.e., 8 out of 14) of our director nominees are not affiliated with our controlling shareholder, Iberdrola, S.A.
+Five of our director nominees are citizens of countries other than the United States Refreshed Corporate Governance System reflecting commitment to contributing to achievement of the Sustainable Development Goals approved by the member states of the United Nations Robust shareholder engagement program Majority independent compensation, nominating and corporate governance committee Audit and compliance committee comprised of all independent members Unaffiliated committee of directors not affiliated with Iberdrola, S.A. responsible for, among other things, approving all transactions entered into between us and Iberdrola, S.A. and its affiliates Independent director leads regular executive sessions of non-management and independent directors Annual board and committee self-assessment Annual evaluation by an independent third party of the board, audit and compliance committee, compensation, nominating and corporate governance committee, and principal subsidiary governance bodies No poison pill

+Annual election of directors (i.e., no staggered board)